 Walking is one of the easiest fitness activities.
 Almost anyone can start a walking routine and you don't really need any gear to get started.
 As time goes on many of us do get more serious and slowly we can collect special clothing, accessories and gadgets.
 To get started - what do you really need?
 Below are a few items to consider.
 The first four are essentials.
 The rest are nice to have if you are training for an event or walking is a primary fitness activity.

-Socks - As important as what shoes to wear is your choice of socks.
+Socks - Your choice of socks is almost as important as what shoes you wear.
 Be sure to wear the socks you will walk in when trying on shoes.
-Choose Thorlo or any socks made of cool max, rather than the standard cotton sock.
-Your feet will be much more comfortable, dryer and more likely to stay blister free in this fabric.
+Choose socks intended for running or walking made of cool max (or other wicking fabrics).
+Your feet will be much more comfortable, dryer and more likely to stay blister free in wicking fabrics than standard cotton socks.

 Clothing - Wear what is comfortable for you.
 Wicking fabrics can make walking more comfortable.
 Also be sure to dress for the weather.
 On cold weather days, layer your clothing so items can be removed as you warm up.
 Add a hat, suncreen and sunglasses on a sunny day.

-Water - Please be sure to drink plenty of water.
+Water - Be sure to drink plenty of water.
 If walking around the block drink some water before you head out and more when you return.
-If walking for longer than 30 minutes take your water along.
-Be sure to drink every 20 minutes.
+If walking for longer than 30 minutes take water and drink along the way.
+Be sure to drink small amounts every 15-20 minutes.
 There are many convenient water carriers - from waist packs to shoulder carriers.
 Choose what works best for you.

 Pedometer - A pedometer is a device that counts your steps and/or mileage.
 They must be accurately adjusted to your stride length to get a good reading.
 They come with a variety of features.
 Some will even calculate calorie expenditure.
 The most sophisticated versions are are the new GPS systems.
 These actually calculate speed and distance based on satellite readings.